tetra-code/cse_y2_notes/Q1/BDP/week4.md

-Fundamental property of distributed systems:
+# Intro
+The reason why distributed systems are hard to implement:

-Messages sent between machines may arrive zero or more times at any point after they are sent
+*Messages sent between machines may arrive zero or more times at any point after they are sent*

-Avoid implementing or relying on a distrubted system if possible.
-Otherwise, only use available solutions
+If possible, avoid distributed systems.

+No single source of truth in a distributed system.

 # Parallel vs Distributed Systems
 *Distributed system* is a software system in which components located on networked computers communicate and coordinate their actions by passing messages.